 Late Payment Fee.
-All tuition and fee charges or payments arrangements are due the first week of class.
+All tuition and fee charges or payments arrangements are due by the stated deadlines listed in the academic catalog.
 A late fee is assessed when payment in full is not made by stated deadline.

 Drop Fee.
 A fee is assessed when courses are dropped, per event, after the first week of class up until the fourth week of courses, during fall/spring semesters.